Barrier function: Motivation

 where c(x) = ∞ if x > b, and zero otherwise.

 This problem is equivalent to the first.
 It gets rid of the inequality, but introduces the issue that the penalty function c, and therefore the objective function f(x) + c(x), is discontinuous, preventing the use of calculus to solve it.

-A barrier function, now, is a continuous approximation g to c that tends to infinity as x approaches b from above.
+A barrier function, now, is a continuous approximation g to c that tends to infinity as x approaches b from below.
 Using such a function, a new optimization problem is formulated, viz.